sst/guide/_chapters/errors-outside-lambda-functions.md

 ![Init error in notes app note page](/assets/monitor-debug-errors/init-error-in-notes-app-note-page.png)

 You should see an error in Sentry.
-So if you head over to the Lambda logs in Seed.
+And if you head over to the Lambda logs in Seed.

 ![Init error log request in Seed](/assets/monitor-debug-errors/init-error-log-request-in-seed.png)

-There seem to be 3 rows printed out in the logs.
-Note only one of them has memory and duration information available.
+You'll notice that 3 rows have been printed out in the logs.
 This is because the Lambda runtime prints out the error message multiple times.
+Note that, only one of them has memory and duration information available.
 Click on the complete request to expand it.

 ![Init error log detail request in Seed](/assets/monitor-debug-errors/init-error-log-request-detail-in-seed.png)

-You should also see an exception `TypeError: dynamodb_lib.notExist is not a function`, along with the stacktrace.
+You should also see an exception `TypeError: dynamodb_lib.notExist is not a function`, along with the stack trace.
 This exception is printed out by the Lambda runtime and not by our debug handler.
 This is because the Lambda function has not been executed.
-You can see the error message does not have a request ID.
-In fact, the request ID is `undefined`.
 Also note the message at the bottom `Unknown application error occurred`.

 ### Handler Function Errors

-Another error that can happen is if the handler function has been misnamed.
+Another error that can happen outside a Lambda function is when the handler has been misnamed.

 <img class="code-marker" src="/assets/s.png" />Replace our `get.js` with the following.